 Kew Gardens, located in south-west London, is an UNESCO World Heritage site with one of the most diverse collections of living plants of any botanic garden in the world.
-The Kew Orchid Festival is Kew Gardens’ popular annual event which features vibrant horticultural displays showcasing a country’s unique wildlife and plant diversity.

 For over 25 years, Kew Gardens has put on the Kew Orchid Festival during February and March, each year celebrating a different country’s biodiversity.
-Over recent years, the country themes have featured Cameroon, Costa Rica, Thailand, Colombia and Indonesia.
+Over recent years, the country themes have featured Madagascar, Cameroon, Costa Rica, Thailand, Colombia and Indonesia.

-When is the Kew Gardens Orchid Festival 2024?
+When is the Kew Gardens Orchid Festival 2025?

 Princess of Wales Conservatory